CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/startup.md

 - remove logs, clear caches, or uninstall generated dependencies
 - update source from `origin/main` with the clean-`main` guard

-The launch option starts the backend, waits for `/api/health`, starts the frontend preview, waits for the UI port to respond, opens the browser, and then exits the menu.
+The launch option starts the backend and frontend preview together, waits only for the UI port to respond, opens the browser, and then exits the menu.
+The Angular shell displays the XREPORT startup surface while it polls `/api/health`; routed pages are not created until the backend reports `status: "ok"`.

 Choose **Rebuild frontend only** to prepare the portable Node.js runtime and frontend dependencies as needed, rebuild the Angular client, and leave backend